 The Discovery Channel was founded in 1982 by John Hendricks while he was founder and chairman of Discovery Communications.
 He retired in 2014 after 32 years at the helm.
 As a leading visionary in the media industry, Hendricks has been honored with a Primetime Emmy Award and the Academy of Television Arts & Sciences highest honor, the Governor’s Award, for conceiving the TLC series, Great Books.
 He received the National Education Association’s Friend of Education award for expanding educational opportunities for America’s schoolchildren, and he was inducted into the Cable Center Hall of Fame in 2003 for his service to the cable industry.
 Hendricks has served on the Board of Directors of a number of organizations, including the American Film Institute.
 Prior to 1982, he founded and served as president of the American Association of University Consultants.
 He attended UA for two years before transferring to the University of Alabama, Huntsville, where he received a bachelor’s degree in history and an honorary doctorate.

 Marillyn Hewson is chairman, president and chief executive officer of Lockheed Martin Corporation, where she has worked for more than 35 years.
-In July 2018, she was named CEO of the Year by Chief Executive magazine.
+She was named one of TIME magazine’s “100 Most Influential People in the World” for 2019, and in July 2018, she was designated CEO of the Year by Chief Executive magazine.
 Hewson also has been recognized as No. 1 on Fortune magazine’s “50 Most Powerful Women in Business” in 2018, a top 10 “Business Person of the Year” by Fortune and one of the “World’s 100 Most Powerful Women” by Forbes.
 In addition to leading Lockheed Martin, she has served on numerous boards and currently sits on the board of directors of DowDuPont, the Congressional Medal of Honor Foundation, the Board of Governors of the USO, the board of directors of Catalyst, and the executive committee of the Aerospace Industries Association and The Business Roundtable.
 She is also on the board of visitors of UA’s Culverhouse College of Business.
 Hewson earned a bachelor’s degree in business administration and a master’s degree in economics from UA.

 Vicki Hollub became the first female CEO of a major U.S. oil and gas company in April 2016 when she was named president and chief executive officer of Houston-based Occidental Petroleum Corporation.
 She has worked at Occidental since 1981, and was previously president and chief operating officer, where she managed Occidental’s worldwide oil and gas operations, as well as the company’s chemicals and midstream operations.
 She has held a variety of positions on three continents, including roles in Russia, Venezuela, Ecuador and the United States.
 In October 2018, Fortune magazine named her #28 on its Most Powerful Women list.
 She is a 1981 graduate of The University of Alabama, earning a bachelor’s degree in mineral engineering.
 She is a native of Bessemer, Alabama.